Self Care + Health

 10 things to boost self esteem for women over 50

-10 Things to Boost Your Self-Esteem
+10 Things to Boost Your Self-Esteem + Self Respect

-1. Listen to your own self talk.
-No one can be crueler to ourselves than ourselves, and that continues to damage our self esteem over time.
+1. Listen to your own self-talk.
+No one can be crueler to ourselves than ourselves, and that continues to damage our self-esteem over time.
 If you wouldn’t say it to a daughter or granddaughter, don’t say it to yourself.

 2. Practice self-care.
 If you are tired, know you deserve to rest.
 If you are suffering from anxiety, depression or trauma, then get therapy.
 Therapy works.
 In fact, just get therapy.
 Everyone could use some guidance and support!

 3. Practice standing up for yourself.
 Learn these three phrases… “It isn’t ok for you to talk to me like that.” ” It isn’t ok for you to treat me like that.” ” No, that isn’t ok with me.”
 Use them.
+Self-respect means you treat yourself with the same respect as you would a loved one.

 4. Choose your relationships wisely.
-The people we spend time with are major contributors to our self esteem levels.
+The people we spend time with are major contributors to our self-esteem levels.
 Make sure the ones you choose to have in your life lift you up, not tear you down.

 5. Build your mental strength and resiliency.
 You will be less likely to beat yourself up when things go wrong, and more likely to celebrate yourself.
 There is a good article on building mental strength at Better Up.

 6. Do things that bring you joy.
 Joy can heal so many things.
-Keep a “joy” self esteem journal.
+Keep a “joy” self-esteem journal.
 Write down all those things that bring you joy.
 Simple things, like the color of the sky, and more complex things, like finishing a big project successfully.
 That way, on low days, you can lift yourself up by rereading it!

 7. Challenge yourself to focus for one hour just on the positive things you like about yourself.
 Can only think of one?
 Ask your best friend or a loving S.O. for ideas.